PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/MagikarpMoveGrinder.md

 Bring a team of six eeveelutions.
 Set Baby-Doll Eyes as their first moves.
 Go to the river in Obsidian Fieldlands where several Magikarp lives.
 Bring enough Max Ethers.
 Use the program to grind agile style Baby-Doll Eyes to finish the research tasks of using Baby-Doll Eyes and using agile style moves.

 You can use Max Ethers to recover PPs after the program finishes and find another Magikarp in the river to continue grinding.
-You can earn money fast using our program, [Nugget Farmer (Highlands)](NuggetFarmerHighlands.md) and buy ingredients to craft many Max Ethers.
+You can earn money fast using our program, [Tenacity Candy Farmer](TenacityCandyFarmer.md) and buy ingredients to craft many Max Ethers.

 ## Options